shanesmith/gerrit-sh/README.md

     9832 [master] "tower" (Bobby Bayles)

-Let's grab the patch for wax.
+Let's grab the patch for "wax".
 We can specify either the patch id or the topic name.

 `(feathers) $ gerrit checkout 9736`